jasshone/takehome/README.md

 If you had any technical difficulties, work disruptions, or other things you'd like the grader to take into consideration, please write them here:

-TODO
+n/a

 Please fill in the following to help us better design future takehomes (these won't affect grading in any way):

-- One-line description of what compute resources you used here: TODO
+- One-line description of what compute resources you used here: 1 A100
-- One-line description of any AI assistance you used here: TODO
+- One-line description of any AI assistance you used here: Claude and GPT chat and agents

 ## Optional Bonus Section